 The New York Fed offers the Central Banking Seminar and several specialized courses for central bankers and financial supervisors.

 Each year, the Research Group seeks qualified candidates for summer internship positions.
-Ph.D. students in all fields of economics and finance who are planning to graduate in 2026 are welcome to apply for the summer 2025 positions.
+Ph.D. students in all fields of economics and finance are invited to apply.
+The PhD interns are typically either postdocs or graduate students at the dissertation stage.